 - collecting data

-- · comparing collections of data
+- comparing collections of data

 - interpreting data resulting from an experiment

 These processes, which are applied in the learning situations in this course, foster the integration of mathematical knowledge and the subject-specific competencies.
 The learning situations must involve at least one of these integrative processes.
 However, there must be a sufficient variety of learning situations to cover all three processes.
+The learning situations may be purely mathematical or based on everyday events.

-Mathematical Knowledge Restrictions and Clarifications One-variable distribution Determining and interpreting measures of position and dispersion The measures of position and dispersion studied are: In the analysis and interpretation of a distribution, the adult learners' understanding of mean deviation should be considered more important than the calculations involved.
+Mathematical Knowledge Restrictions and Clarifications One-variable distribution Determining and interpreting measures of position and dispersion The measures of position and dispersion studied are: percentile mean deviation In the analysis and interpretation of a distribution, the adult learners' understanding of mean deviation should be considered more important than the calculations involved.
 Representing statistical data related to a population or a sample The register of representation studied is the stem-and-leaf plot.
+Two-variable distribution Constructing and interpreting two-variable distributions In the study of linear correlation, analysis and communication should be considered more important than calculations.
+Drawing a scatter plot

-Ma athematical Knowledge Restrictions and Clarifications Two-va riable distribution • Constructing and interpreting two-variable distributions In the study of linear correlation, analysis and communication should be considered more important than calculations. • Drawing a scatter plot • Representing the regression line by means of a rule or graph In this course, adult learners need only approximate the equation of the regression line.
+Mathematical Knowledge Restrictions and Clarifications Two-variable distribution (cont.)
+Representing the regression line by means of a rule or graph In this course, adult learners need only approximate the equation of the regression line.
 They could determine the equation of the line using two points in the scatter plot, one of which could be the mean of the x - and y -intercepts.
-The regression line can be determined using the median- median line method or the Mayer line method.
-However, these methods are optional. • Interpolating or extrapolating using the regression line • Approximating and interpreting the correlation coefficient • Interpreting a correlation qualitatively and quantitatively The characteristics of the correlation are: positive, negative, zero, perfect, strong, moderate or weak.
+The regression line can be determined using the median-median line method or the Mayer line method.
+However, these methods are optional.
+Interpolating or extrapolating using the regression line Approximating and interpreting the correlation coefficient Interpreting a correlation qualitatively and quantitatively The characteristics of the correlation are: positive, negative, zero, perfect, strong, moderate or weak.
 Interpretation of the correlation is limited to cases involving linear correlations, which can be estimated using a graphical method (box method or ellipse).
 The exact value of the correlation coefficient is determined using technology.